Shofikul2024/shofikul-ten-sem-final--lab-project/README.md

 Navigate to the project directory.

-Run the following command (requires Python):
+Run the following command :